xorwow/ansible-vars/README.md

 ## Extension plans

 - I'm debating creating my own Jinja2 YAML round-trip parser to alleviate the metadata preservation issues of the current parser.
-- I may add an Ansible action plugin for updating vault variables directly from an Ansible task (useful e.g. for automatically storing passwords that are set to a random value by Ansible).
-I am currently using a small script for this task.
-- I want to create `ansible-vars` system packages for common repositories.
+- I plan to create `ansible-vars` system packages for common repositories at some point.